Necropolis of Amorosi

 The Necropolis of Amorosi is an ancient burial site in Amorosi, Italy, located in the region of Campania.
 It dates to the pre-Roman era and is associated with Italic burial practices.
 Discovered and excavated in 2024, excavations linked the site to the Samnite culture.
 Items such as pottery, ornaments, and weapons illustrate the social and cultural practices of early Italic communities.

 The necropolis, estimated to be 2,800 years old, includes 88 pit tombs and two large tumuli.
 Its burial style represents the pre-Samnites Campania culture, reflecting traditions from the Iron Age to the Orientalizing period.
 The site's archaeological significance demonstrates its role in tracing Italic cultural traditions prior to the Roman Era.

 Location

 This archaeological discovery was made in the town of Amorosi, located close to the province of Benevento.
 The site is located within the territorial bounds of the municipality of Telesina near a road construction project related to the Naples-Bari motorway, a major infrastructural project in the Campania region.
 This site is located 48 kilometres (31 miles) to the northeast of Naples, the regional capital, and 30 kilometres northwest of Benevento, placing it within the historical and geographic context of southern Italy.

-The site covers an area of 13,000 square meters (139,930 square feet).
+The site covers an area of 13,000 m2.

 Initial evaluations revealed a large archaeological expanse situated 400 meters from the Volturno River, one of the principal fluvial systems in the south of Italy, known for its hydrological importance and historical relevance.